 King Crest Trail is a 14.1 mile moderately trafficked out and back trail located near Garberville, California that offers scenic views and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 I did a portion of this trail, swung down to the coast via Rattlesnake Ridge, hiked to the south and came back up Buck Creek.